crazyTall/angular-app-project-setup/README.md

 This does exactly what is says on the tin, when any changes to any css / js / html files are detected browserSync refreshes the browser(s) automatically to show your changes

+### jshint
+Runs jshint against all JS files inside app/scripts and gives report in console Can be run by itself using gulp lint or will run as part of watch task while app is running

 ## Gulp tasks

-'gulp serve' - serves the application
+- 'gulp serve' - serves the application
+- 'gulp lint' - runs jshint against all JS in scripts folder

 ## Still to add

-- jshint
 - karma